glenpike/equilibrium/README.md

-#Dirty demo for an API to CRUD presets
+#Dirty demo for an API to CRUD audio processing presets

 Requires MongoDB, nodejs and bower
 (npm install -g bower)